DCAN-Labs/HBCD_CBRAIN_PROCESSING/docs/source/boutiques_descriptors.rst

     "command-line": "mkdir -p work out; pipeline_name [Arg1] [Arg2]"

-In the above example, the directories "work" and "out" would be first created.
+In the above example, the directories "work" and "out" would be created first.
 Following this, the hypothetical pipeline would be run by calling "pipeline_name" which refers to a command that exists in the container.
 Most containers have commands on the PATH that can be directly called in this way.
 Then following "pipeline_name" are [Arg1] and [Arg2]